Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 Read More (Sub 4 Hour)

-BBS vs Tour de France By the Numbers
+BBS vs Tour de France - How Accurate Were We?

 After the 2024 Tour de France we put our predictions to the test — comparing Best Bike Split's pre-race stage time modeling against actual race outcomes across key stages.
 This post-race analysis breaks down our methodology, where the models were accurate, where real-world racing variables created gaps, and what it tells us about the limits and power of physics-based performance prediction.